Wonho: 2024–present: Syndrome and Core

 On November 22, he released the English single "What Would You Do".
 In December, Wonho participated in the iHeartRadio Jingle Ball Tour.

-In June 2025, he released the single "Better Than Me", a song inspired by early 2000s pop groups like M2M and NSYNC.
-It is a pre-release single in anticipation of his first studio album Syndrome, which was released on October 31.
+In June 2025, he pre-released a first single "Better Than Me", a song inspired by early 2000s Pop groups like M2M and NSYNC, in anticipation of his first studio album Syndrome, which was released on October 31.
+In support of the album, he embarked on the 2025 Stay Awake World Tour, which took place in Latin America and Europe during July and September, respectively.
+Following the plans of a North American leg in November and December, it was eventually cancelled due to "operational issues" and "administrative delays" by the tour's promoter.
 On October 3, Wonho pre-released a second single "Good Liar".
+"If You Wanna" was released as the album's third single and the title track alongside the release of Syndrome.